The SignStack Model

 Stepsdefining the workflow logic (sequence, parallelism, conditions, data mappers).

-Workflowis created, the abstractRolesfrom theBlueprintare mapped to specificParticipants(people with names and emails), and theEntity Slotsare filled with the actualEntitydata for that transaction. -
+Workflowis created, the abstractRolesfrom theBlueprintare mapped to specificParticipants(people with names and emails), and theEntity Slotsare filled with the actualEntity datafor that transaction. - It's Auditable: Every

 Workflowhas a detailedeventLogand a versioned history of itsEntitydata, creating an immutable record of the entire process.